tlhunter/mig/README.md

 Configuration is be achieved by environment variables, CLI flags, or even a config file.
 The config file resembles a `.env` file with simple `KEY=value` pairs.
 While optional, `mig` looks in the current directory and traverses upwards until it finds a config file.

-Configuration priority follows this order:

-- CLI Flags
-- Environment Vars
-- Config File

-Configuration contains at least the following data:

-* Connection string
-* Migrations directory
+Configuration defined via CLI flags take the highest priority.
+After that are values in environment variables, and the configuration file has the lowest priority.

 The variable names used in the `.migrc` file are named exactly the same as the environment variables.
+What follows is a list of the various configuration options.

 ### Credentials